- What is reflux?

 Please note: There are numerous behavioral reasons why a baby might experience poor growth, cry inconsolably, have trouble sleeping or refuse feeds; for example, underfeeding, overfeeding, sleep deprivation due to learned dependence on outside help to sleep, overstimulation, and a behavioral feeding aversion owing to being force fed.
 These problems need to be assessed, by careful and thorough consideration of the parent’s infant feeding and settling practises, before assuming the cause is GERD.

-When a baby is thriving, its more likely that reflux is due to GER and problematic behavior is due to other causes.
+When a baby is thriving, its more likely that reflux is due to GER, and distressed behaviour due to other causes.

 A doctor cannot see inside a baby’s esophagus during a routine examination.
 Without clinic evidence of esophageal bleeding or respiratory complications, a diagnosis of ‘acid reflux’ is typically based on poor growth and the parent's description of the baby's troubled behavior.